microsoft/azuredevopslabs/labs/azuredevops/github/readme.md

     ![](images/061.png)

 1. That's it.
 Your repo is ready.
-You can now clone it with Visual Studio or your tools of choice.
+You now have the ability to clone it with Visual Studio or your tools of choice.

     ![](images/062.png)